Nexium Side Effects

 Cardiovascular side effects have included hypertension, angioedema, tachycardia, chest pain, irregular heartbeat, and substernal chest pain.

 Musculoskeletal side effects have included muscle spasm (tetany), arthralgia, aggravation of arthritis, arthropathy, cramps, fibromyalgia syndrome, hernia, hypertonia, polymyalgia rheumatica, and back pain.
-Myalgia and bone fracture have also been reported.
+Muscle weakness, myalgia and bone fracture have also been reported postmarketing.

 An increased risk of hip fracture has been reported in a cohort study.
 The risk was significantly increased among patients prescribed long-term high PPIs.